AndresKenji/CS50x_final_project/readme.md

 - [Customer](#customers)

 All users are initially registered as customers.
 An administrator must change their roles, and your assigned role determines what actions you can perform.
 The next diagrams shows the relation beteewn tables and views

 ![relational_diagram](/readme_img/relational_diagram.png)
 ![web_acces_diagram](/readme_img/web_access_diagram.png)

+On the **db folder** you will find all the files that interact or describe database functionalities.

+- **database.py**: The database connection and `get_db` function to yield a session to the database
+- **database.db**: The sqlite database
+- **db_models**: The ORMs basicaly the description of every table in the database
+- **models**: pydantic models for the API
+- **xxx_actions**: The actions of every object in the database

+The static folder has all the files and CSS styles that are used on the templates.

+The templates folder contains every HTML template used in the application.

+The `main.py` file is the **app** definition it contains and start the aplication

 ### Administrator
 An administrator can perform all tasks, including creating or deleting users, and can also act as a customer or any other role.